meshplay/meshplay/docs/pages/extensions/team-management/index.md

 published: false
 ---

-## Seamlessly Add and Manage Team Members in Meshery Cloud
+## Seamlessly Add and Manage Team Members in Meshplay Cloud

-Highlighting Meshery Cloud's seamless integration with third-party OAuth providers like GitHub and Google, the platform efficiently adds and manages team members through its intuitive interface.
-Follow this comprehensive guide to seamlessly integrate new members and streamline collaboration within your Meshery Cloud team.
+Highlighting Meshplay Cloud's seamless integration with third-party OAuth providers like GitHub and Google, the platform efficiently adds and manages team members through its intuitive interface.
+Follow this comprehensive guide to seamlessly integrate new members and streamline collaboration within your Meshplay Cloud team.

-* Log in to your Meshery Cloud account and access your cloud Dashboard.
+* Log in to your Meshplay Cloud account and access your cloud Dashboard.

 * In the Dashboard, navigate to your profile section or settings.